dj-zhou/one-third-hal-stm32/README.md

 ##### `uart-console`

-We use console to interact with the micro-controller to check its status, for example, firmware information, includes git commit hash value, branch name, tag name, etc.
+We use console to interact with the micro-controller to check its status, for example, firmware information, includes git commit hash value, branch name, tag name, etc. This module uses functions from `console-printf` and `console-cli`.

 * If no CLI (command line interface) is not used, the `console` only output information by calling `console.printf()` function, which is quite similar to `printf()` function in `stdio.h`.
-* The `console.printf()` function uses one of the UART port, so we can use `screen`, or `putty`, etc, to connect to the micro-controller.
+* The `console.printf()` function uses one of the UART port, so we can use `screen`, or `putty`, etc, on the Ubuntu system, to connect to the micro-controller.
-* CLI: todo
+* CLI: the code is implemented in the file `console-cli.c`.
+When use `screen` to connect to the micro-controller, if there is any output from the micro-controller, you can enter `log 1` to stop it, then enter `help` to start use the CLI.

 ### Example Projects

+Examples are referred to directory `examples/`.

 #### `001-f107vct6-sysclk-led`